-The situation regarding collagen for New Zealand is covered by a New Zealand Food Safety Authority (NZFSA) document published in December 2001, which is available from NZFSA's website9.
-All bovine meat products exported to New Zealand must be categorised according to their BSE risk status with certification.
-However, gelatine and collagen prepared exclusively from hides and skins are exempt from these BSE certification requirements.
-(Gelatine and collagen for food use prepared from bones are subject to their BSE certifications).
+The situation regarding collagen for New Zealand is covered by a New Zealand Food Safety Authority (NZFSA) document published in December 2001, which is available from NZFSA's website5.
+All bovine meat products exported to New Zealand must be categorised according to their BSE risk status with accompanying certification.
+However gelatine and collagen prepared exclusively from skins and hides are exempt from these BSE certification requirements (gelatine and collagen for food use prepared from bones are subject to their BSE certifications).